docker/docs/get-started/02_our_app.md

    >
    > Select an instruction in the Dockerfile example to learn more about the instruction.

-3. Build the container image using the following commands.
+3. Build the container image using the following commands:

    In the terminal, change directory to the `getting-started/app` directory.
 Replace `/path/to/app` with the path to your `getting-started/app` directory.